 Ovarian cancer often has no symptoms at the early stages, so the disease is generally advanced when it is diagnosed.
-The 5-year survival rate (which compares the 5-year survival of people with the cancer to the survival of others at the same age who do not have cancer) ranges from approximately 30 to 50 per cent.
+The five-year survival rate (which compares the five-year survival of people with the cancer to the survival of others at the same age who do not have cancer) ranges from approximately 30 to 50 per cent.

 The Continuous Update Project Panel judged that there was convincing evidence that adult attained height increases the risk of ovarian cancer and that body fatness (marked by BMI) is probably a risk of this cancer.

 The countries with the top 20 highest incidence of ovarian cancer in 2012 are given in the table below.